-52 We remain agnostic about the precise identity of pro{subj}, i.e. whether it should be treated as PRO as in e.g. Chomsky (1986) or as pro as in e.g. Sichel (2009) (see review in Landau 2013: 208-213).
+57 We remain agnostic about the precise identity of pro{subj}, i.e. whether it should be treated as PRO or as pro (see e.g. Sichel 2009 and review in Landau 2013: 208-213).
 Nothing hinges on this issue in our argumentation.
+58 Recall that under our hypothesis, such blocking is due to the fact that logophorically bound herself cannot occur in

-53 Recall that under our hypothesis, such blocking is due to the fact that logophorically bound herself cannot occur in positions that can host weak elements because it competes with 'erself and 'er under identical interpretations.
+38 Recall that under our hypothesis, such blocking is due to the fact that logophorically bound herself cannot occur in positions that can host weak elements because it competes with 'erself and 'er under identical interpretations.
 Here, herself is blocked by 'er as 'erself would yield a different interpretation.
 This relies on the conclusion reached in the verbal domain (see discussion above (112)) that object pronouns must be weak (i.e. undergo weak pronoun movement) when there is a coargumental subject.

-54 This implies that apparent exemption is not always due to logophoricity as generally assumed (see references mentioned in section 1).
+59 This implies that apparent exemption is not always due to logophoricity as generally assumed (see references mentioned in section 1).
 Recall that this assumption forms the basis of Charnavel & Sportiche's (2016) inanimacy-based tool, used in section 1.
 But we avoided the issue by excluding non-agentive interpretations in that section.
 Further note that fortunately, the claims made in Charnavel & Sportiche (2016) and earlier work are not affected either as on closer inspection of their examples, it turns out that agentive interpretations are usually not intended.